copper-leaf/ballast/ballast-queue-core/README.md

 #### Processing Loop

 Ballast jobs are simple data classes which get serialized to JSON by the `QueueExecutor` and stored in a `QueueDriver`.
-The Driver then sets up a processing loop at a Flow, which emits values back to the Executor when a job is ready to be processed.
+The Driver then sets up a processing loop as a Flow, which emits values back to the Executor when a job is ready to be processed.
 The executor then deserializes that JSON payload back to its original data class, and calls a lambda for you to handle the job execution.
 That execution can store intermediate state, which will be maintained if the job fails and needs to be retried.
 Jobs can also return a result if it runs to completion successfully.